Private AI built for regulated industries

 Will my data be used to train the model?

 No. Customer data is not used to train the Astro model.
-Your knowledge base, your responses, and your customer information are isolated to your environment.
+Your knowledge base, your responses, and your customer information are never sent to third-party AI providers and never used to train public models.

 How accurate is Astro?